Effects of Cholesterol Medication on Life Insurance

 You should, of course, follow your doctor’s orders to lower your cholesterol.
 But don’t let high cholesterol prevent you from applying for life insurance under the assumption that you are “unhealthy.”
 Many insurers are actually very lenient with applicants on cholesterol medication.

-Your taking cholesterol medication is not a red flag for insurers.
-In fact, it’s quite the opposite and shows that you are actively managing your condition.
+The use of cholesterol medication is not a red flag for insurers.
+In fact, it’s quite the opposite, and shows that you are actively managing your condition.
 Most cholesterol medications work pretty well in lowering cholesterol.
 Lower cholesterol means a lower risk of heart attack or stroke, which means you are a lower overall risk to the insurance company, which means the insurance company can offer you a better rate on life insurance.

 At the end of the day, insurers aren’t very interested in whether or not you’re taking cholesterol medication.
 They’re more concerned with the ratio that we just walked through and your overall health.
 If your cholesterol does happen to be high, they are perfectly fine with your using a prescription to lower it.